Cdddo/vscode-hyper-unity-pack/README.md

 - [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - Helps to categorise your comments with custom styling.

+- [Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) - Finds comment tags like BUG, TODO and FIXME and displays them in a tree view in a panel and lets you quickly jump to the corresponding line.

 - [Live Share](https://marketplace.visualstudio.com/items?itemName=ms-vsliveshare.vsliveshare) - Enables you to collaboratively edit and debug with others in real time.

 - [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - Helps you to navigate and explore Git repositories, visualize code authorship, view file history and compare file versions, among other features.

-- [Setting Toggle](https://marketplace.visualstudio.com/items?itemName=Ho-Wan.setting-toggle) - Adds buttons to let you toggle up to 3 custom VS Code settings.
+- [Setting Toggle](https://marketplace.visualstudio.com/items?itemName=Ho-Wan.setting-toggle) - Adds buttons to let you toggle up to 3 custom VS Code settings, for example toggling Code Lens or Inlay Hints.

-## File Support

-- [Markdown Lint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) - Styling rules to encourage standards and consistency for Markdown files.
+- [Markdown Lint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) - Styling rules to encourage standards and consistency for Markdown (.md) files.

-### Other Extensions
+## Other Extensions

-These extensions are not included in the pack, but you might also find them useful:
+These extensions are **not** included in the pack, but you might also find them useful:

+- [GistPad](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gistfs) - Allows you to edit GitHub Gists and repositories from VS Code.
+You can open, create, delete, fork and star gists and repositories, and then seamlessly begin editing files as if they were local, without ever cloning, pushing or pulling anything.

 - [Edit CSV](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv) - Allows you to edit csv (comma separated values) files with an Excel-like table UI.

-- [Yarn Spinner Support](https://marketplace.visualstudio.com/items?itemName=SecretLab.yarn-spinner) - [Yarn Spinner](https://yarnspinner.dev) is an open source tool that helps you build branching narrative and dialogue in games.
-This extension adds support for the Yarn Spinner dialogue language used in .yarn files.
+- [Yarn Spinner Support](https://marketplace.visualstudio.com/items?itemName=SecretLab.yarn-spinner) - This extension adds support for the Yarn Spinner dialogue language used in .yarn files.
+[Yarn Spinner](https://yarnspinner.dev) is an open source tool that helps you build branching narrative and dialogue in Unity.